The Friedmann-Lemaitre-Robertson-Walker Big Bang singularities are well behaved: Introduction

 We will not explore here the possibility that the Big Bang singularity is prevented to exist by quantum or other kind of effects, because we don't have the complete theory which is supposed to unify General Relativity and Quantum Theory.
 What we will do in the following is to push the limits of General Relativity to see what happens at the Big Bang singularity, in the context of the {\FLRW} model.
-We will see that the singularities are not a problem, even if we don't modify General Relativity and we don't assume very repulsive forces which prevented the singularity.
+We will see that the singularities are not a problem, even if we don't modify General Relativity and we don't assume very repulsive forces to prevent the singularity.

-One tends in general to regard the singularities arising in General Relativity as an irremediable problem which forces us to abandon this successful theory \cite{HP70,Haw76,ASH91,HP96,Ash08,Ash09}.
-In fact, we will see that the singularities of the {\FLRW} model are easy to understand and are not fatal to General Relativity.
+One tends in general to regard the singularities arising in General Relativity as an irremediable problem which forces us to abandon this successful theory \cite{HP70,ASH91,HP96,Ash08}.
+In fact, contrary to what is widely believed, we will see that the singularities of the {\FLRW} model are easy to understand and are not fatal to General Relativity.
 In \cite{Sto11a} we presented an approach to extend the {\semiriem} geometry to the case when the metric can become degenerate.
-In \cite{Sto11b} we applied this theory to the warped products, and provided by this ways to construct examples of singular {\semiriem} manifolds of this type.
+In \cite{Sto11b} we applied this theory to the warped products, by this providing means to construct examples of singular {\semiriem} manifolds of this type.
 We will develop here some ideas suggested in some of the examples presented there, and apply them to the singularities in the {\FLRW} spacetime.
-We will see that the singularities of the {\FLRW} metric are even simpler than the black hole singularities, which we discussed in \cite{Sto11e,Sto11f,Sto11g,Sto11d}.
+We will see that the singularities of the {\FLRW} metric are even simpler than the black hole singularities, which we discussed in \cite{Sto11e,Sto11f,Sto12e}.